 Patrick Henry famously closed a speech before the Virginia Assembly in 1775 with the words, “Give me Liberty or give me death.”
 In 1808, Henry’s biographer, William Wirt, reconstructed Henry’s entire speech based on the memories of those in attendance.
 While the closing phrase was certainly the most memorable and pithy, he also said this: “[I]t is natural to man to indulge in the illusions of hope.
 We are apt to shut our eyes against a painful truth, and listen to the song of that siren till she transforms us into beasts.
 Is this the part of wise men, engaged in a great and arduous struggle for liberty?
 Are we disposed to be of the number of those who, having eyes, see not, and, having ears, hear not, the things which so nearly concern their temporal salvation?
 For my part, whatever anguish of spirit it may cost, I am willing to know the whole truth; to know the worst, and to provide for it.”
 Our eyes must always stay open, and our fight for Liberty must never take the easy path of permitting the conventional majority to run roughshod over the rights of the Wandering Pursuer simply for the sake of not making the majority feel uncomfortable.
 Appeasing the majority has never been the correct path – not in the fight for freedom for slaves, not for the rights of free Blacks, not for the rights of women, not for the rights of gays and lesbians, nor for the transgender community, and not for whatever is the next battleground.
 Force the majority to articulate why they feel justified in oppressing the Wandering Pursuer, and if that justification is not sound, then call them out and refuse to abide by their will.

 The majority will always be offended by anything that deviates from its conventional path, yet only by exploring the world outside the beaten trail can we expand our horizons and better understand the whole world.
-As for me, give me Liberty, or give me Death!
+And as for me, give me Liberty, or give me Death!

 PUBLIUS